-- o Twilight flats as described in Section 5.2.1.
+- O Twilight flats as described in Section 5.2.1.
 Twilight flats are done without the polarimetric mask and without the polarizer.
 However in visitor mode, twilight flats with the half-wave plate can be requested.
-No internal lamp flats are taken, since the calibration mirror in the light path changes the level of polarization. - o Detector darks in all readout modes and DITs.
+Internal lamp flats are taken with the Wollaston prism as part of the Calibration Plan (both SM and VM) but without the HWP (since the lamp mirror needs to be inserted). - Detector darks in all readout modes and DITs.

-5.6.2 Pipeline for polarimetry
+5.5.2 Pipeline for polarimetry